passdan/BioinformaticiansToolbox/RNAseq_DifferentialGeneAnalysis.md

 Following alignment to a reference genome OR de novo transcriptome annotation, we can perform differential gene analysis.

 Differential Gene Analysis is contrasting the expression profile of the samples is typically done with one of two R packages: Deseq2 or EdgeR (the mac vs windows of the RNAseq fight), however a multitude of alternatives exist.
 These packages perform the normalization and statistical steps of contrasting samples as defined in a metadata file stating your experimental design (replicates, tissue type, treatment etc).
-The output here is a range of significant genes, ordinance and cluster analysis of sample similarity, and various quality control figures.
+The output here is a range of significant genes, ordination and cluster analysis of sample similarity, and various quality control figures.

 Following these three steps, there are an almost infinite number of tools and packages to look deeper into your data, find experimentally specific insights, and prior published data to contrast against.